Letatducmanh/MI3310-KTLT/README.md

 # MI3310-KTLT
-This is a project about orders management which is writen by C++ language To run this program , you should download the CMakeTool on the laptop/pc Next , you find the command prompt and run as adminstrator and type some syntax
+This is a project about sales management which is writen by C++ language To run this program , you must download the CMakeTool on the laptop/pc Next , you find the command prompt and run as adminstrator and type some syntax
 1) cd # Link URL which you download this code
 2) mkdir build